chasingbob/squeezenet-keras/README.md

 #SqueezeNet Keras Dogs vs. Cats demo

-I'm surprised **SqueezeNet** has generated so little hype in the media - it promises **AlexNet** accuracy with 50x fewer parameters.
+I'm surprised **SqueezeNet** has generated so little hype in the Deep Learning community - it promises **AlexNet** accuracy with 50x fewer parameters.
 That is exciting, right?
 Let's put it to the test.

 For the demo I used the Keras implementation of the Kaggle Dogs vs. Cats dataset as base and the [DT42](https://github.com/DT42/squeezenet_demo/blob/master/model.py) implementation of the **SqueezeNet** architecture.
 I didn't spent much time fine tuning the hyper parameters and have intiuitively gone for a SGD optimizer with a small learning rate.
 As can be